What we’re building

 Convenience of Streaming Sites

-Personally, I prefer to organize my tracks in playlists.
-I usually sort them by Genre or by artist.
-So, I do have quite a lot of playlists on Soundcloud.
-And I really love Soundcloud especially for that.
-It allows to find new artists and songs with ease and categorize them into Playlists and likes.
+especially for that.
+It allows me, to find new artists and songs with ease and categorize them into playlists.
 That’s really something I wouldn’t like to miss out anymore.
 Even though I valued the old go-to-shop-and-buy-a-random-cd

 youtube-dl